ViaVersion/ViaFabric/README.md

 ## multiconnect
 ### Does it work with multiconnect at same time on client?:**
 - Yes, ViaFabric can be used with multiconnect.
-ViaFabric will send to their version auto detector their closest supported version. (multiconnect beta-supported versions (currently < 1.11) aren't used)
+ViaFabric will send to its version auto detector the closest non-beta supported version. (multiconnect beta-supported versions are currently < 1.11))
-- Example of configurations:
-- (1.8 server) <-> (disabled ViaFabric) <-> (auto-detected 1.8 server - multiconnect) = doesn't work because
-  multiconnect doesn't support it
-- (1.8 server) <-> (detected 1.8 - ViaFabric - suggests 1.11) <-> (detected 1.11 server - multiconnect) = works,
-  ViaVersion is translating 1.8 -> 1.11 and multiconnect is accepting 1.11
-- (1.8 server) <-> (forced 1.8 - ViaFabric - suggests 1.11) <-> (detected 1.11 server - multiconnect) = works, ViaVersion
-  is translating 1.8 -> 1.11 and multiconnect is accepting 1.11
-- (1.8 server) <-> (forced 1.8 - ViaFabric - detected 1.12.2 client) <-> (forced 1.12.2 server - multiconnect) = works,
-  ViaVersion is translating 1.8 -> 1.12.2 and multiconnect is accepting 1.12.2

 ### Differences with multiconnect: